This is your comprehensive guide to the new British Airways First Suite first class seat.

 Which British Airways aircraft currently have First Suite?

-There are currently just four aircraft with the latest generation First Suite: the four Boeing 777-300ERs delivered in 2020.
+There are currently just seven aircraft with the latest generation First Suite.
+There are the four new Boeing 777-300ERs delivered from 2020 plus three refurbishments.
 These are registered as:

-It is not entirely clear whether British Airways intends to roll out First Suite to the remaining 777 fleet or the A380s and 787s as they come up for refurbishment, with Club Suite installed in business class.
+It is not entirely clear whether British Airways intends to roll out First Suite to the remaining 777 fleet beyond the 777-300ER, or the A380s and 787s as they come up for refurbishment, with Club Suite installed in business class.

 That means that any 777 not included in the list above, or any A380, will feature the 2010 first class seat.
 The 787-9s and 787-10s feature the 2015 first class seat.